canopas/android-developer-roadmap-2023/README.md

 ### Practicle 25
 #### Implement count-down timer application using Kotlin coroutine.
+* The app will have a one Activity
+  - Add textfields to take user input for hour, minute and second
+  - Button to start/stop the timer
+  - Show remining & elapsed time
 * The user should be able to set the duration of the timer and start it.
-* The timer should decrement every second, and the app should display the remaining time on the screen.
-* When the timer reaches zero, the app should display a notification to indicate that the time is up.
+* When the timer ends, the app should display a notification to indicate that the time is up.
+* Also play sound and vibrate device on timer completes
 * Write Unit test for viewmodel

 ### Practicle 26
 #### Implement a VocabVault app
 * Allow users to search for the definition of any word in the English language.
+* The app will have a one Activity
-* Users should be able to search for a word by typing it into a search bar, and the app should display the word's definition along with pronunciations, parts of speech, examples, synonyms.
+  - Users should be able to search for a word by typing it into a search bar
+  - App should display as user type in search view
+  - The app should display the word's definition along with pronunciations, parts of speech, examples, synonyms.
+  - Add option to play pronounciations of word
+* Make sure app will not make unneccessary API calls while typing in searchview
+  - Use debounce using kotlin coroutine to avoid extra API calls
 * Use Kotlin coroutine
 * API - https://api.dictionaryapi.dev/api/v2/entries/en/<word>
 * Write Unit test for viewmodel

 ### Practicle 27
 #### Create Contact Keeper application.
+* The app will have a one Activity
+  - Add option to add contact with person name, multiple phone numbers, profile image, blood group and address
+  - Show all contancts on home screen
+    - Show name, phone number and profile
+    - On click of contact show contact profile
+  - Add option to update contact detail
+  - Add option to delete user by swipe to delete
+* Add screen to edit/show contact detail
+  - Add option to delete contact
+* The app should also update contacts in real-time, so changes made by one user are reflected across all devices.
 * Use Firestore to store contact details.
-* The app should allow users to add, update, and delete contacts.
-* The app should also update contacts in real-time, so changes made by one user are reflected across all devices.
 * Use Kotlin  flow to get a real-time update
 * Write Unit test for viewmodel